auralous/auralous/CONTRIBUTING.md

-# Contribute to auralous/web
+# Contribute to auralous

 :+1::tada: Thank you for being here.
-It is people like you that make `auralous/web` great and help shape a better open-source community.
+It is people like you that make `auralous` great and help shape a better open-source community.

 ## What we are looking for